kevinpapst/kimai2-console/README.md

 # Kimai - Remote Console

-A PHP application to access your Kimai 2 installation via its API (http).
+A PHP application to access your Kimai installation via its JSON API.

 **Requirements**

-- Kimai > v2.0.20
+- Kimai > v2.14.0
 - PHP 8.1 to 8.4
 - cURL extension
 - json extension